 - 2 hours and 30 minutes, four times a week

 Heavier: You Want to Improve Your Score by 4-6 Points

 Not many students will be able to keep up with this plan, but if you’re set on increasing your baseline score by 4-6 total points, you’ll need to prep for at least 80 hours, or about 20 hours a week.
-Your options for prep schedules are:
+Here are your options for prep schedules:

 - 5 hours, four times a week

 - 4 hours, five times a week